 Many of the products sold in Baby Bunting's stores or online must comply with Australian mandatory product safety standards.
 In addition, products Baby Bunting sells must comply with general product safety requirements under Australian law and also meet the expectations of our consumers.
 Failure to do so may require the Company to, among other things, undertake a recall of products or other actions.
 This may adversely affect the Company's reputation and performance and result in significant financial penalties.
 The Company has procedures to assess compliance issues of the products that it supplies, as well as procedures to respond to and investigate reports of product safety incidents that it receives.
-Investments in the Company's quality assurance and compliance team continue to ensure that product compliance remains a key focus.
-The Company also engages an external compliance advisory company that performs periodic audits of product compliance and provides training and advice on particular compliance matters.
+Investments in the Company's quality assurance and compliance team continue to ensure that performs periodic audits of product compliance and provides training and advice on particular compliance matters.